AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 	- Shouldn't be more than two or three words.
 	- Be PRECISE
 	- Be CONSISTENT
+	- If it's hard to name the variable, then re-think your design, because it probably isn't clean / obvious.
+- Modifying existing code?
+Continue to develop strate

 - Much more important for code to be READABLE than easily writable.
 -